-This list of notorious sprint anti-patterns applies to all scrum roles and beyond: the product owner, the development team, the scrum master, the scrum team, as well as stakeholders and the IT management.
+This list of notorious Sprint Anti-Patterns applies to all Scrum roles and beyond: the Product Owner, the Developers, the Scrum Master, the Scrum Team itself, as well as stakeholders and the IT/line management.

 Sprint Anti-patterns of the Product Owner

-- PO clinging to tasks: The product owner cannot let go product backlog items once they become sprint backlog items.
-For example, the product owner increases the scope of a user story.
-Or, he or she changes acceptance criteria once the team accepted the issue into the sprint backlog.
-(There is a clear line: before a product backlog item turns into a sprint backlog item the product owner is responsible.
-However, once it moves from one backlog to the other, the development team becomes responsible.
-If changes become acute during the sprint the team will collaboratively decide on how to handle them.)
+- PO clinging to tasks: The Product Owner cannot let go of Product Backlog items once they become part of the Sprint Backlog.
+For example, the Product Owner increases the scope of a work item or changes acceptance criteria once the Developers select this Product Backlog item for the Sprint Backlog.
+(There is a clear line: before a Product Backlog item becomes part of the Sprint Backlog, the Product Owner is responsible.
+However, once it moves from one backlog to the other, the Developers become responsible.
+If changes become acute during the Sprint, the team will collaboratively decide how to handle them.)

-- Inflexible PO: The product owner is not flexible to adjust acceptance criteria.
-(If the work on a task reveals that the agreed upon acceptance criteria are no longer achievable or waste, the scrum team needs to adapt to the new reality.
-Blindly following the original plan violates a core scrum principle.)
+- Inflexible PO: The Product Owner is not flexible to adjust acceptance criteria.
+(If the work on a task reveals that the agreed-upon acceptance criteria are no longer achievable or waste, the Scrum Team needs to adapt to the new reality.
+Blindly following the original plan violates core Scrum principles.)

-- Misuse of sprint cancellation: The product owner cancels sprints to impose his or her will onto the team.
-(It is the prerogative of the product owner to cancel sprints.
-However, the product owner should not do this lightly without a serious cause.
-The product owner should also never abort a sprint without consulting the development team first.
-Probably, the team has an idea how to save the Sprint Goal, provided it is still useful?
-Misusing the cancellation privilege also indicates a serious team collaboration issue and a lack of commitment to live Scrum Values.)
+- Sprint cancellations without consultation: The Product Owner cancels Sprints without consulting the Scrum Team.
+(It is the prerogative of the Product Owner to cancel Sprints.
+However, the Product Owner should not do this without a serious cause.
+The Product Owner should also never abort a Sprint without consulting the rest of the team.
+Maybe, someone has an idea on how to save the Sprint Goal, provided it is still useful?
+Misusing the cancellation privilege indicates a serious team collaboration issue and a lack of commitment to live Scrum Values.)

-- No sprint cancellation: The product owner does not cancel a sprint whose sprint goal can no longer be achieved.
-(If the product owner identified a unifying sprint goal, for example, integrating a new payment method, and the management then abandons that payment method mid-sprint, continuing working on the sprint goal would be a waste.
-In this case, the product owner should cancel the sprint.)
+- No Sprint cancellation: The Product Owner does not cancel a Sprint whose Sprint Goal can no longer be achieved or has become obsolete.
+(If the Scrum Team identified a unifying Sprint Goal, for example, integrating a new payment method, and the management then abandons that functionality mid-sprint, continuing working on the Sprint Goal would be wasteful.
+In such a case of obsolescence, the Product Owner has to consider canceling the Sprint.)

 - No WiP limit: There is no work in progress limit.
-(The purpose of the sprint is to deliver a potentially shippable product increment that provides value to either the customers or the organization.
-This goal requires focused work to accomplish the necessary work to meet the Sprint Goal by the end of the sprint.
-The flow theory suggests that the productivity of a team improves with a work-in-progress (WiP) limit.
-The WiP limit defines the largest number of tasks a team can work on at the same time.
-Exceeding this WiP number results in creating extra queues that reduce the throughput of the team.
-The cycle time which is the period between starting and finishing a ticket measures this effect.)
+(The purpose of the Sprint is to deliver a potentially shippable Product Increment that provides value to the customers and thus to the organization.
+This goal requires focused work to accomplish the necessary work to meet the Sprint Goal by the end of the Sprint.
+The flow theory suggests that a team’s productivity improves with a work-in-progress (WiP) limit.
+The WiP limit defines the maximum number of tasks the Developers can work on simultaneously.
+Exceeding this WiP number creates additional queues that consequently reduce the overall throughput of the Developers.
+The cycle time—the period between starting and finishing a ticket—measures this effect.)

-- Cherry-picking: The team cherry-picks work.
+- Cherry-picking: The Developers cherry-pick work.
 (This effect often overlays with the missing WiP issue.
 Human beings are motivated by short-term gratifications.
 It just feels good to solve yet another puzzle from the board, here: coding a new task.
 By comparison to this dopamine fix, checking how someone else solved another problem during code review is less rewarding.
-Hence you often notice tickets queueing in the code-review-column, for example.
+Hence you may notice tickets queueing in the code-review-column, for example.
 It is also a sign that the Developers are not yet fully self-organizing.
 Look for Daily Scrum events that support this notion and address the issue during the Sprint Retrospective.)

-- Board out-of-date: The team does not update tickets on the board in time to reflect the current statuses.
-(The board, no matter if it is a physical or digital board, is not only vital for coordinating a team’s work.
-It is also an integral part of the communication of the scrum team with its stakeholders.
-A board that is not up-to-date will impact the trust the stakeholders have in the scrum team.
-Deteriorating trust may then cause counter-measures on the side of the stakeholders.
-The (management) pendulum may swing back toward traditional methods as a consequence.
+- Board out-of-date: The Developers do not update tickets on the Sprint board in time to reflect the current statuses.
+(The Sprint board, no matter if it is a physical or digital board, is not only vital for coordinating the Developers’ work.
+It is also an integral part of the communication of the Scrum Team with its stakeholders.
+A board that is not up-to-date will impact the trust the stakeholders have in the Scrum Team.
+Deteriorating confidence may then cause counter-measures on the side of the stakeholders.
+Consequently, the (management) pendulum may swing back toward traditional methods.
 The road back to PRINCE II is paved with abandoned boards.)

-- Side-gigs: The team is working on issues that are not visible on the board.
-(While sloppiness is excusable, siphoning off resources, and by-passing the product owner – who is accountable of the scrum team’s return on investment the Scrum Team is creating—is unacceptable.
-This behavior also signals a massive conflict within the “team.”
-Given this display of distrust—why didn’t the engineers address this seemingly important issue during the sprint planning or before—the team is probably rather a group anyway.)
+- Side-gigs: The Developers are working on issues that are not visible on the board.
+(While sloppiness is excusable, siphoning off resources and by-passing the Product Owner—who is accountable for the return on investment the Scrum Team is creating—is unacceptable.
+This behavior also signals a substantial conflict within the “team.”
+Given this display of distrust—why didn’t the engineers address this seemingly important issue during the Sprint Planning or before—the Developers are probably rather a group than a team anyway.)

-- Gold-plating: The team increases the scope of the sprint by adding unnecessary work to the Product Backlog items of the Sprint Backlog.
+- Gold-plating: The Developers increase the scope of the Sprint by adding unnecessary work to the Product Backlog items of the Sprint Backlog.
 (This effect is often referred to as scope-stretching or gold-plating.
-The development team ignores the original scope agreement with the product owner.
-For whatever reason, the team enlarges the task without prior consulting of the product owner.
-This ignorance may result in a questionable allocation of resources.
-However, there is a simple solution: the developers and the product owner need to talk more often, creating a shared understanding from product vision down to the individual Product Backlog item, thus improving the trust level.
-If the Product Owner is not yet co-located with the development team now would be a good moment to reconsider.
+The Developers ignore the original scope agreement with the Product Owner.
+For whatever reason, the team enlarges the task without prior consulting of the Product Owner.
+This ignorance may result in a questionable allocation of development time.
+However, there is a simple solution: the Developers and the Product Owner need to talk more often, creating a shared understanding from product vision down to the individual Product Backlog item, thus improving the trust level.
+If the Product Owner is not yet co-located with the Developers, now would be the right moment to reconsider.
 Alternatively, a distributed Scrum Team may invest more time in how to communicate synchronously and asynchronously best to improve its level of collaboration and alignment.)

 Sprint Anti-patterns of the Scrum Master

-- Flow disruption: The scrum master allows stakeholders to disrupt the flow of the development team during the sprint.
-(There are several possibilities how stakeholders can interrupt the team’s flow during a Sprint.
+- Flow disruption: The Scrum Master allows stakeholders to disrupt the flow of the Scrum Team during the Sprint.
+There are several possibilities for how stakeholders can interrupt the team’s flow during a Sprint.
 Any of the following examples will impede the team’s productivity and might endanger accomplishing the Sprint Goal:

-- Lack of support: The scrum master does not support team members that need help with a task.
-(Often, development teams create tasks an engineer can finish within a day.
-However, if someone struggles with such a task for more than two days without voicing that he or she needs support, the scrum master should address the issue.
-By the way, this is also the reason for marking tasks on a physical board with red dots each day if they do not move to the next column.
+- Lack of support: The Scrum Master does not support team members that need help.
+Often, Developers create tasks an engineer can finish within a day during their planning sessions.
+However, if someone struggles with such a job for more than two days without voicing that they need support, the Scrum Master should address the issue and offer their support.
+Making this issue visible is also the reason for marking tasks on Sprint boards with red dots each day if work items do not move to the next column.
 (In other words: we are tracking the work item age.)

-- Micro-management: The scrum master does not prevent the product owner—or anyone else—from assigning tasks to engineers.
-(The development team organizes itself without external intervention.
-And the scrum master is the shield of the team in that respect.)
+- Micro-management: The Scrum Master does not prevent the Product Owner—or anyone else—from assigning tasks to Developers directly.
+(The Developers organize themselves without external intervention.
+The Scrum Master is the first line of defense of the Developers in that respect.)

-Note: I do not believe that it is the task of the scrum master to move tickets on a board.
-The team members should do this during the Daily Scrum if they consider this helpful.
-It is also not the responsibility of the scrum master to update an online board so that it reflects the statuses of a corresponding physical board.
-Lastly, if the team considers a burn-down chart helpful, the team members should also update the chart after the stand-up. #justsaying
+Note: I do not believe that it is the task of the Scrum Master to maintain a Sprint board, for example, by moving tickets.
+The Developers should do this during the Daily Scrum if they consider this helpful.
+It is also not the responsibility of the Scrum Master to update an online board so that it reflects the statuses of a corresponding physical board.
+Lastly, if the Developers consider a burn-down chart helpful, they should also update the chart themselves. #justsaying #scrummasterisnotascribeorsecretary

 Sprint Anti-patterns of the Scrum Team